If Joe Buck Can Do it...

 Cardinal touchdown.
 Quick starts usually don't mean much, but the

-Cardinals just made moving the ball look
+Cardinals just made moving the ball look very easy

 against the Eagles.